MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/weak-ref.md

 ms.workload: ["cplusplus"]
 ---

-# winrt::weak_ref struct template ([C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt))
+# winrt::weak_ref struct template (C++/WinRT)

-A type representing a weak reference to a C++/WinRT object or interface.
-For more info, and code examples, see [Weak references in C++/WinRT](/windows/uwp/cpp-and-winrt-apis/weak-references).
+A type representing a weak reference to a [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt) object or interface.
+For more info, and code examples, see [Strong and weak references in C++/WinRT](/windows/uwp/cpp-and-winrt-apis/weak-references).

 ## Syntax
 ```cppwinrt